shovansarkarece/css/CSS Gradients/Gradient – CSS.md

 ![image](https://github.com/user-attachments/assets/e25f9ed5-0912-4b9d-b884-09bf000d13f8)
 ## 4: How can you create a transparent gradient in CSS? 🚀
 ### background-image: linear-gradient(to right, rgba(255, 0, 0, 0), rgba(255, 0, 0, 1));
+> Here, the Last parameter used for transperent
 ```
 ////index.html
 <!DOCTYPE html>